TandaHQ/work-samples/punctuality (frontend)/README.md

 ![The current punctuality module](example.gif)

-Therefore, we are more interested in your ability to build some of the stuff you can see here.
-You're welcome to copy the design exactly and won't be penalised for doing so.
+We are interested in your ability to build the features in this gif.
+You can copy the design exactly, or you can make any changes you like to how it looks.

 ## Setting up